10,000 homegrown heroes

 the WWO approach

-Identify the unique needs of orphaned children in institutional and community settings and address those needs through medical, developmental, psychosocial and educational programs that are respectful of cultural norms.
+Identify the unique needs of orphans and at-risk children in institutional and community settings, addressing those needs through medical, developmental, psychosocial and educational programs that are respectful of cultural norms.

-Encourage strategic partnerships with like-minded organizations, both in-country and internationally, so WWO can extend its reach, use its resources effectively and ensure sustainability.
+Scale our work through strategic partnerships with like-minded organizations, both in-country and internationally, so WWO can extend its reach, use resources effectively and ensure sustainability.

 a holistic approach to address the needs of children comprehensively